Harland & Wolff: 2000s to 2020s

 In March 2008, the construction of the world's first commercial tidal stream turbine, for Marine Current Turbines, was completed at the Belfast yard.
 The installation of the 1.2MW SeaGen Tidal System was begun in Strangford Lough in April 2008.

 In July 2010, Harland & Wolff secured a contract to make a prototype tidal energy turbine for Scotrenewables Ltd. Manufacture of the SR250 device was completed in May 2011 and has been undergoing testing in Orkney since.

 Since April 2012, the booming offshore wind power industry has taken centre stage.
 Harland & Wolff had been working on three innovative meteorological mast foundations for the Dogger Bank and Firth of Forth offshore wind farms, as well as putting the finishing touches to two Siemens substations for the Gwynt y Môr offshore wind farm.
 Seventy-five per cent of the company's work was based on offshore renewable energy.
 Harland & Wolff was one of many UK and international companies profiting from the emergence of UK wind- and marine-generated electricity, which had been attracting significant inward investment.
 As the business environment became increasingly competitive the yard began to have difficulty in generating enough business to meet overhead expenses.
 The yard was last profitable in 2015 and the following year it had an operating loss of £6 million.

-In 2018 the parent company Fred.
-Olsen & Co. restructured and decided to place Harland and Wolff up for sale.
+In 2018, the parent company Fred.
+Olsen & Co. restructured and decided to place Harland & Wolff up for sale.
 No buyer emerged and on 5 August 2019 the company announced that they would cease trading and entered formal administration.

-Subsequently, on 1 October 2019 it was announced that the shipyard had been bought for £6 million by the London-based energy firm, InfraStrata.
+Subsequently, on 1 October 2019, it was announced that the shipyard had been bought for £6 million by the London-based energy firm, InfraStrata.

 In August 2020, InfraStrata also bought the dormant Appledore shipyard for £7 million.
 The deal will see the shipyard renamed H&W Appledore complementing the H&W Belfast shipyard by focusing on smaller ships of up to 119 metres in the shipbuilding and ship repair market.

 In February 2021, InfraStrata acquired two BiFab yards, the £850,000 deal was struck for the Methil and Arnish yards, (but not the Burntisland facility).
-These Scottish facilities will trade under the Harland & Wolff brand and will help the company deliver on its existing strategy for a UK-wide footprint quicker than it would have done with only its two existing sites.
+These Scottish facilities will trade under the Harland & Wolff brand.
+In September 2021, Infrastrata plc was renamed Harland & Wolff Group Holdings plc.